Remainder due before completion: $800

 Q) Who will award my qualification?

 A) Elemental Projects is auspiced by the Registered Training Organisation Major Training Services (RTO Code: 90748).
 This means that Elemental Projects will conduct the assessment, then send an Assessor Report to Major Training Services.
-Based on the recommendation outlined in the Assessor Report, MTS Learning will then issue either a Diploma of Project Management (BSB51415) or a Statement of Attainment, and post this and all supporting documentation to you.
+Based on the recommendation outlined in the Assessor Report, MTS Learning will then issue either a BSB51415 Diploma of Project Management or a Statement of Attainment for units successfully completed, and post this and all supporting documentation to you.
 For more information about the RTO, please visit: http://www.majortraining.com.au.

 Q) What’s the next step?

-A) Complete the registration form below and continue to the payment page.
+A) Enroll and continue to the payment page.
 Your assessor will contact you within 3 working days to kick off the process and provide you with a ‘Recognition Enrollment Form’ for completion.